Residents urged to avoid hazardous waters; rip current risk in effect

 If you have plans to enjoy the beach this weekend you may want to make sure you're on the safer side of the island.

-The National Weather Service, Weather Forecast Office Guam issued a rip current statement for Guam.
+The National Weather Service Guam Weather Forecast Office has issued a rip current statement for Guam.

 NWS warn that rip currents can sweep even the best swimmers away from shore into deeper water.
-They offered the following safety tips:
+The forecast office offered the following safety tips:

 • Inexperienced swimmers should not enter the water.